flipkart-incubator/jupyter_client/docs/messaging.rst

 =================

-This message format exists at a high level, but does not describe the actual *implementation* at the wire level in zeromq.
+The above message format is only a logical representation of the contents of Jupyter messages, but does not describe the actual *implementation* at the wire level in zeromq.
+This section describes the protocol that must be implemented by Jupyter kernels and clients talking to each other over zeromq.

-The canonical implementation of the message spec is our :class:`~jupyter_client.session.Session` class.
+The reference implementation of the message spec is our :class:`~jupyter_client.session.Session` class.

 .. note::

     This section should only be relevant to non-Python consumers of the protocol.
-    Python consumers should simply import and the use implementation of the wire protocol in :class:`jupyter_client.session.Session`.
+    Python consumers should import and the use implementation of the wire protocol in :class:`jupyter_client.session.Session`.

 Every message is serialized to a sequence of at least six blobs of bytes: